Enhance Notion Pages: Embed Code Snippets, Widgets & External Content for Better Functionality & Tool Integration

 Embedding Code Snippets

-4. Choose the Programming language from the dropdown menu.
-Notion supports a wide range of languages, including Python, JavaScript, Java, HTML, CSS, and more.
+3. Select the desired Programming language from the dropdown menu.
+Notion supports languages including Python, JavaScript, Java, HTML, CSS, and many others.

-5. Paste your code into the code block.
+4. Paste your code into the block.

 Embedding Widgets